9-track tape: Other IBM units

 While the earlier tape drives have vacuum columns, some IBM tape drives such as the 8809 drive (1980's) have a flat mount situation and no vacuum columns exist.
 Tapes are manually mounted and threaded.
 The drive supports both 800 and 1600 bpi.
 This drive is used on the IBM System/36.
-On the IBM as/400/iseries there is the 9348-012 and it is a table top drive, flat mounting, but it autoloads the tape reel and auto threads it.
+On the IBM AS/400 and iSeries there is the 9348-012 and it is a table top drive, flat mounting, but it autoloads the tape reel and auto threads it.
 The 9348 supports 1600 and 6250 bpi density tapes.

-Other Information
+Other information

 The maximum data capacity of a 2400 ft reel, with 32,767 byte blocks and recorded at 6250 BPI is 170 megabytes.
 Typically, much smaller block sizes, such as 4K (4,096 bytes) are used, in which case the storage capacity of the tape is reduced to 113 megabytes.

 Depending on the operating system, tapes are formatted as either EBCDIC (if IBM equipment is used) or ASCII, and are either "labeled" (if the data is preceded by a tape header, typically containing a tape name and date), "unlabeled" (if the tape contains no header) or have a "non-standard label" (the tape has a header, but it does not conform to the format expected by the equipment used to read the tape).

 Data is often written to the tape in blocks, instead of one record at a time.
 Between blocks, there is an interblock gap, which varies depending on the density, but is typically 5/8 to 3/4 of an inch long.
 To maximize the amount of data that is stored on a tape, the number of gaps has to be minimized.
 Additionally, data stored in blocks can be read and written more quickly than data stored one record at a time.
 The disadvantage is that data corruption within a block can cause multiple records to be lost.